Unfair Property/Casualty Claims Settlement Practices

 C. Vehicle Repairs

-1. Partial losses shall be settled on the basis of a written appraisal or for claims less than $2,500 on the basis of an appraisal or estimate.
+1. Partial losses shall be settled on the basis of a written appraisal or for claims less than two thousand five hundred dollars ($2,500) on the basis of an appraisal or estimate.
+Written appraisals for claims in excess of two thousand five hundred dollars ($2,500) must be based on a physical inspection of the motor vehicle.
 The insurer shall supply the claimant with a copy of the appraisal upon which the settlement is based.
 The appraisal shall be reasonable, in accordance with applicable policy provisions, and of an amount which will allow for repairs to be made in a workmanlike manner.
 If the claimant subsequently claims, based upon a written appraisal which he or she obtains, that necessary repairs will exceed the written appraisal prepared by or for the insurer, the insurer shall:

 a. pay the difference between the written appraisal and a higher appraisal obtained by the claimant, or